Experience Historic Eastfield

 Expert Training

-For over 40 years, we have organized workshops and symposia in the traditional trades and domestic art.
-Our goal has been to develop and exceptional curriculum and maintain the highest educational standards, bringing you gifted instructors who are leaders in their field and are eager to share their vast expertise and knowledge.
+For over 40 years, we have organized workshops and symposia in the traditional trades and domestic arts.
+Our goal has been to develop an exceptional curriculum and maintain the highest educational standards, bringing you gifted instructors who are leaders in their field and are eager to share their vast expertise and knowledge.

 Hands on Learning

-Our workshops typically span 3 to 5 days, allowing ample time to fully immerse yourself in hands-on learning using historical tools and traditional methods.
-To enhance the experience, participants have the option to reside in the Village's charming early 19th Century buildings, further enriching their time with us.
+Our workshops typically span 2 to 5 days, allowing ample time to fully immerse yourself in hands-on learning using historical tools and traditional methods.
+To enhance the experience, participants have the option to reside in the Village's charming historic accommodations at no additional cost, further enriching their time with us.

-Eastfield offers FREE of Charge tavern lodgings for workshop attendees in the style of the early 1800s.
+Eastfield offers FREE of Charge tavern lodging for workshop attendees in the style of the early 1800s.
 Visitors have the opportunity to partake in spirited social gatherings at Briggs Tavern on most nights.
-This authentic setting fosters connections with fellow enthusiasts and provides insight into the routines of early American life preceding the era of industrialization.
+This authentic setting fosters connections with fellow enthusiasts and provides insight into the routines of pre-industrial American life.

-Meals may be cooked in the late 18th century kitchens.
+Meals may be cooked in the open-hearth kitchens.

-The only requirement is that each person supply his/her own bedding, in addition to 10 ten-inch white candles.
+The only requirement is that each person supply his/her own bedding and (10) ten-inch white candles.

 Some of Historic Eastfield’s Buildings